photon-hq/photon-ts/packages/photon/README.md

 });
 ```

-Every time a user sends a message, this function runs to determine how your AI should behave.
+This function runs during initialization or when state changes to determine how your AI should behave.

 ---